qw4990/index_advisor/README.md

 Below are some restrictions:

-- It now only recommends secondary indexes, primary keys are not considered.
-- The maximum index width is `3`, so it won't recommend indexes with more than 3 columns.
+- It cannot recommend primary keys and indexes with more than 3 columns.
 - The maximum number of indexes to recommend at a time is `20`.
 - If the target workload is too simple, it may not recommend the `max-num-indexes` indexes.
 - Restrictions of Online Mode: